filipesilva/check-side-effects/README.md

 A more subtle side effect is property read, like `const obj = {}; obj.prop;`. `obj` isn't really used, and it's not even exported.
 But because something might be happening on the property read, it's retained in the final bundle.

-It's incommon to have size effects on property read and for that reason some tools offer a configuration option to assume property reads have no side effects.
+It's uncommon to have side effects on property reads and for that reason some tools offer a configuration option to assume property reads have no side effects.

 These examples are trivial but on complex pieces of software you will likely find non-trivial variations of the same theme.